githubkaium/pipilica-shop-server/README.md

 ### Project Goals :
 * A Camera Selling Website.
-* Google sign in and Email Sign in enable.
+* Google sign-in and Email Sign-in enabled.
-* Registration system enable.
+* Registration system enabled.
-* Admin Role enable to manage All Products and All Orders.
+* Admin Role enabled to manage All Products and All Orders.
-* Create new Admin by existing Admin.
+* Create a new Admin by existing Admin.
 * Get customer review and display in home page with stars.
-* Order status change enable.
+* Order status change enabled.
-* JWT verification enable.
+* JWT verification enabled.

 ### Client Side Code Link :
 https://github.com/githubkaium/pipilica-shop-client-pp